Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

  - Distinct Customers
       - Measures the number of unique customers who placed orders, counting each customer only once regardless of how many orders they made.

- - YTD Sales (Year-to-Date Sales)
+ - YTD Sales (Year to Date Sales)
-      - Measures the cumulative sales generated from the beginning of the current year up to the latest date in the selected context (such as January 1 to December 31 for a full-year selection).
+      - Measures the cumulative sales generated from the beginning of the current year up to the latest date in the selected context (such as January 1 to December 31 for a full year selection).

  - YoY Sales Growth (Year over Year Sales Growth)
       - Measures the percentage increase or decrease in sales compared with the same period in the previous year (for example, comparing 2014 sales with corresponding 2013 sales).